CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 ## 7. Code structure

-simpleLens is written in vanilla JavaScript with no framework.
-The source lives in `/assets/simple_lens/`.
+Caustica is written in vanilla JavaScript with no framework.
+The source lives in `/assets/caustica/`.

 ### `lens.js`